 Modest evidence of less pain during cancer treatment as a whole among people treated with relaxation training

-Modest evidence of less pain during chemotherapy among people treated with progressive muscle relaxation, sometimes also with guided imagery
+Preliminary evidence of less pain during chemotherapy among people treated with progressive muscle relaxation

 Modest evidence of less aromatase inhibitor-associated joint pain among postmenopausal women with non-metastatic breast cancer treated with relaxation techniques